shivannis/xandr-docs-public/xandr-docs/articles/curate/manage-your-username-and-password.md

 ---
-title : Manage Your Username and Password description : Learn how to manage your username and password in Microsoft Curate.
+title : Microsoft Curate - Manage Your Username and Password description : Learn how to manage your username and password in Microsoft Curate.

 ---

-# Manage your username and password
+# Microsoft Curate - Manage your username and password

 This page explains how to manage your username and password in Microsoft Curate.
 It covers the following issues: